Stocks leap higher on Wall Street, led by beaten down banks

 Traders rushed Monday to place some bets that the Fed could decide to keep rates steady at its next meeting, instead of accelerating to a hike of 0.50 percentage points as they thought a week ago.
 Following the inflation data, bets are largely falling on it sticking with an increase of 0.25 points later this month, according to data from CME Group.

-Stocks across the financial industry were rising Tuesday to recover some of their steep earlier drops.
-Financial Republic Bank soared 56.1% after plunging 67.5% over the prior three days.
-Zions Bancorp. rose 17.5%, KeyCorp gained 15.6% and Charles Schwab jumped 9.3%.
+Stocks across the financial industry were rising Tuesday, recovering some of their steep earlier drops.
+First Republic Bank soared 48.3% after plunging 67.5% over the prior three days.
+Zions Bancorp. rose 14.3%, KeyCorp gained 13.9% and Charles Schwab jumped 9%.

-Among other big movers on Wall Street, Facebook's parent company rose 5.4% after it said it expects its expenses this year to be lower than earlier forecast.
+Among other big movers on Wall Street, Facebook's parent company rose 5.9% after it said it expects expenses this year to be lower than earlier forecast.
 Meta Platforms is cutting workers and eliminating job openings to rein in expenses.

 The U.S. government announced a plan late Sunday to shore up confidence in the banking system following the failures of Silicon Valley Bank on Friday and Signature Bank on Sunday.
 Banks are struggling as higher interest rates knock down the value of their investments, while contending with worries that skittish customers could try to withdraw their money en masse to cause a run.